catneural/1-research-/readme.md

   cell body.
 Dendritic structures are key to how the various inputs recieved by a neuron effect it's output.

 * **Myelin sheath**: used to increase the efficiency of electrical transmission in axons.

-## Neuron types

-Neurons can be classified according to their locaiton, shape, operative function etc. Motor neurons for example are used to send impulses to biological actuators like muscles and glands and organs.
-In contrast, sensory neurons are used to receive input from the outside word, being activated chemically or physically.

-Now, when it comes to neurons in the brain, classification is a little less clear cut.
-There are many many different neuron types which have been defined but there isn't universal agreement - just something to keep in mind.